RuiGao9/AggieAir-Images-4-TSEB/README.md

 ## Brief introduction:<br>
 - This python script is used for the AggieAir-image processing to support the TSEB-PT model.
 Details about the AggieAir platform can refer https://uwrl.usu.edu/aggieair/, and details about the TSEB-PT model can refer this repository: https://github.com/hectornieto/pyTSEB.
+- This repository can be used for the user who has high-resolution data, including red-band optical image, near-infrared-band optical image, DSM image, thermal image, and LAI image (map).
+The results contain the image to run the TSEB-PT model.
 - This repository is not written in a python function since the some results from some cells can help researchers to find more information, and it is easier for users to debug when apply this script for new research objectives.

+## Involved python functions:
+These involved python functions are used to extract information from the corresponding inputs.
+They could be found in other repositories in my GitHub.
+Details for each function can be found there.
+- `CanopyHeight_Vine`: canopy height at a subfield scale is generated at the end as one image.
+- `TellResolution`: resolution (2 values) is generated.
+- `TellTheGeoInfo`: (1) dimension, (2) geographic information, and (3) projection information of the input image are generated.
+- `FolderCreater`: a python function used to generated a folder.
+- `WriteTiffData`: put required information and the array into this function, image in "Tiff" format is generated.
+- `TellExtent`: the north, south, east, and west (4 values) are gained based on the input image.

 ## Required inputs:<br>
 - `file_grids`: the folder path of the research grids (fishnet), and the resolution I used is 3.6 meter by 3.6 meter.<br>